 After your consultation it may be decided the opinion of another Clinical team is required.
 This could be to a consultant within the orthopaedic department who have more experience with a specific orthopaedic problem or a consultant in another specialty if the diagnosis is not thought to be orthopaedic in nature.

 Referred for second opinion

 After your consultation it may be decided that another clinical opinion is required.
 This occurs when the reason for referral or the treatment of that condition is complex.
 It may be required when the best treatment is unclear or carries significant risks.
 It may also be required when the treatment itself may be challenging due to other medical issues.

-Added to surgical waiting list
+Added to procedure or surgical waiting list

-- Keep your agreed hospital appointments and admissions
+- Keep agreed hospital appointments and admissions

 - Let us know of need to cancel an appointment or admission

 - Let us know of unavailability for periods of time